S-PScripts/incognito-v123/README.md

 chrome://flags/#temporary-unexpire-flags-m125 if you are on v127 (or v126)
 2. Enable it.
 3. Restart.
 4. Follow the rest of the original instructions.
+If you updated from v127 to v128, don't forget to re-enable chrome://flags/#captive-portal-popup-window.

 # Instructions (v130+):
 ### THIS WILL ONLY WORK IF YOU HAVE A CAPTIVE PORTAL THAT CAN GET TO GOOGLE.
 I AM USING EE WIFI IN THE UK.